-45 Using a target gearing based on the deleveraging target as announced in the " High Road 2022 " plan would come to a slightly higher discount rate.
+&lt;sup>45 We have used peers' betas which had a R higher than 20%, meaning the ones of ALTEN, AF POYRY and AKKA.
+Using a target gearing based on the deleveraging target as announced in the " High Road 2022 " plan would come to a slightly higher discount rate.

-43 Product engineering partnership agreements under which ARICENT has been granted licences for IBM software under licence agreements representing a total of USD 377 million.
+&lt;sup>43 Product engineering partnership agreements under which ARICENT has been granted licenses for IBM software under license agreements representing a total of USD 377 million.

-44 Similarly, the valuation implied by these contracts was added to the enterprise value as obtained using analogical valuation methods (see Section 5.4.1.4 and 5.4.1.6).
+Similarly, the valuation implied by these contracts was added to the enterprise value as obtained using analogical valuation methods (see Section 5.4.1.4 and 5.4.1.6).